rofra/docker-tor-simple-relay/README.md

 docker-compose up -d
 ```

-Wait 20 minutes, and check if your node is in the list of nodes in https://torstatus.blutmagie.de/.
+Then wait for 20 minutes, and check if your node is in the list of nodes in https://torstatus.blutmagie.de/.

 ## Versioning
 ### On Git